With the temperatures dropping quickly, there is no time like the present to have things in order.

 How to Winterize Your Home

 Make sure pipes are wrapped well for winter

 I can’t tell you how many places I’ve lived where the pipes weren’t wrapped at all or wrapped improperly and bust!
 When my daughter was newborn, our pipes bust and we were without water for 24 hours with no way of getting to the store due to the storm.
 Had I been prepared, things would have been much different.
 Since my daughter was bottle fed, it was a massive problem!

 Related: 60 Day Power Bill Challenge

 Even if your plumber did a great job and/or you have pipes that don’t typically freeze in winter months this is still a necessity on your checklist.
 Waking up to a burst water pipe, or no water for your shower on the first freezing day is not fun.
+This is definitely one of the most important home winterization services you may need to use!
 Call in a plumber to check for leaks and check insulation, or simply grab the flashlight and have your husband crawl under your house to take a look yourselves.

 Stock wood and/or gas for heat purposes